JjayTTP/2022TTP-Application-Project/README.md

 You'll use these skills to build an MVP (Most Viable Product) of your personal web site.
 This Web site is a place to show the tech industry who you are and what you can do.

-By the time you are job ready, your personal site will probably use additional technologies and skills that have not been covered.
+By the time you are job ready, your personal site will probably use additional technologies and skills that you may not yet be familiar with.
-For now, this project will be an MVP (Minimum Viable Product) that you can continue to enhance throughout your journey as a debeloper.
+For now, this project will be an MVP (Minimum Viable Product) that you can continue to enhance throughout your journey as a developer.

 # Examples
 These sample project is far from perfect.
 You do not need to copy any specific feature here.
 You can and should use your own creativity!